Updating Your School's Fonts, Colors, Logos, and Links Using the Branding Editor

 Updating Your School’s Fonts, Colors, Logos, and Links Using the Branding Editor

 The Branding Editor provides a self-service, user-friendly way to align your Slate instance with your school’s brand guidelines.
+In addition to official documentation on Technolutions' Knowledge Base, here is our guide to updating your school's fonts, colors, logos, and links using the Branding Editor.

 Getting Started